-With the expulsion of Jimmy “The Greek” Snyder from network TV, the explicit reference to gambling left mainstream TV and the NFL played down even the subtlest references to odds.
+With the expulsion of Jimmy “The Greek” Snyder and his ilk from network TV in the 1980s, the explicit reference to gambling left mainstream TV and the NFL played down even the subtlest references to odds.
 But there was still cable TV – not to mention office pools, rotisserie leagues which later evolved into daily fantasy football and Super Bowl betting games aplenty.
-And when internet gaming came along, the rolling back of puritan attitudes toward an activity which, let’s face it, a majority of fans participate became inexorable.
+And when internet gaming came along, the rolling back of puritan attitudes toward an activity which, let’s face it, a majority of fans participate, became inexorable.

 The staple of any NFL betting-centric enterprise is weekly picks and best bets.
 To be completely honest, office pools which require one to bet on every game on the weekly slate is preposterous.
 Who would ever bet every single game of 16 played on opening week?
 The proper NFL bettor chooses a reasonable amount of games and/or prop bets – likesay, one to three – per weekend to cover and exploits those more obviously lucrative picks.
 “Best bets of the week” are always the bread-and-butter of the professional prognosticator, and we stake our reputation on our best betting predictions.